cgatama/GenAI_Agents/README.md

 </div>

-Our goal is to provide a valuable resource for everyone - from beginners taking their first steps in AI to seasoned practitioners pushing the boundaries of what's possible.
+The goal is to provide a valuable resource for everyone - from beginners taking their first steps in AI to seasoned practitioners pushing the boundaries of what's possible.
 By offering a range of examples from foundational to complex, we aim to facilitate learning, experimentation, and innovation in the rapidly evolving field of GenAI agents.

 Furthermore, this repository serves as a platform for showcasing innovative agent creations.
 Whether you've developed a novel agent architecture or found an innovative application for existing techniques, we encourage you to share your work with the community.